 - 1. All admission and pre-requisite requirements must be met. - 2.
 The applicant must be a graduate of a Board-approved and accredited program. - The applicant must have a current Pennsylvania LPN license and be in good standing.
 A copy of the LPN license needs to be submitted and/or license verification will be conducted. - 4.
 Two years of LPN work experience are preferred with in the past 5 years. - 5.
-All written work and testing must be met with satisfactory performance in the transition course in order to continue in the program. - 6.
-Additional theory and clinical time may be recommended, even if advanced standing is granted. - 7.
-Students who are in the LPN to RN track, after passing a challenge exam, may receive credit by exam for N111-Nursing Fundamentals, Nursing 112-Pharmacology, N121-Medical-Surgical Nursing I, and N122-Professional Nursing Communication.
+All written work and testing must be met with satisfactory performance in the transition course in order to continue in the program. - Additional theory and clinical time may be recommended, even if advanced standing is granted. - 7.
+Students who are in the LPN to RN track, may receive credit by exam for N111-Nursing Fundamentals, Nursing 122-Professional Nursing Communication, Nursing 213 Critical Thinking.
 They will not be required to complete a course transfer form to receive credit.
-There will be a fee for the challenge exam.